Skip to content

 provider registers a dependency factory and creates a shared composable for use in components.

-The factory is a simple function that can return any value.
+The factory is a simple function that can return any synchronous value, except null, undefined, or a Promise (see Factories must be synchronous).

 The container stores whatever the factory returns.
 It does nothing else and does not inject dependencies.